Home Blog Data Transfer Impact Assessment: Requirements for International Data Transfers

 SCCs alone aren’t sufficient when destination countries have problematic surveillance laws.
 Organizations must implement supplementary measures to address specific risks identified in their DTIA process.

-Binding Corporate Rules provide an alternative for multinational organizations wanting to streamline intra-group transfers.
+Binding Corporate Rules (BCRs) provide an alternative for multinational organizations wanting to streamline intra-group transfers, especially those conducting a large number of data transfers across multiple jurisdictions.
 BCRs require approval from EU data protection authorities but offer more flexibility once approved.

 The approval process involves demonstrating comprehensive data protection standards across all group entities and jurisdictions.
 Organizations typically need 12-18 months to obtain BCR approval.